arcan1s/ahriman/docs/architecture.md

 ## Submodules

 Some packages provide different behaviour depending on configuration settings.
-In this cases inheritance is used and recommended way to deal with them is to call class method `load` from base classes.
+In these cases inheritance is used and recommended way to deal with them is to call class method `load` from base classes.

 ## Authorization